QuantEcon/python_lecture_sandpit/source/rst/BCG_complete_mkts.rst

 Introduction
 =============

-This is a prolegomenon to a subsequent lecture about a model of incomplete markets authored by Bisin, Clementi, and Gottardi :cite:`BCG_2018`.
+This is a prolegomenon to another lecture :doc:`BCG_incomplete_mkts` about a model with incomplete markets authored by Bisin, Clementi, and Gottardi :cite:`BCG_2018`.

-We adopt specifications of preferences and technologies very close to Bisin, Clemente, and Gottardi’s but assume that there are complete markets in one-period Arrow securities.
+We adopt specifications of preferences and technologies very close to Bisin, Clemente, and Gottardi’s  but unlike them  assume that there are complete markets in one-period Arrow securities.

 This simplification of BCG’s setup helps us by